 - 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): During years with average to above average precipitation, there should be very little recent mortality or decadence apparent in either the shrubs or grasses.
-Some mortality of bunchgrass and other shrubs may occur during very severe (long-term) droughts.
-There may be partial mortality of individual bunchgrasses and shrubs during less severe drought.
-Long-lived species dominate site.
-Open spaces from disturbance are quickly filled by new plants through seedlings and reproductive reproduction (tillering). - 14.
-Average percent litter cover (%) and depth ( in): Litter cover includes litter under plants.
+Some bunchgrass and shrub mortality may occur during severe droughts, particularly on the shallower and coarser soils associated with this site. - 14.
+Average percent litter cover (%) and depth (in): Litter cover includes litter under plants.
 Most litter will be fine litter.
 Depth should be 1-2 leaf thickness in the interspaces and up to 1/2" under canopies.
 Litter cover may increase to 25-30% following years with favorable growing conditions.
 Excess litter may accumulate in absence of disturbance.

-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): 575#/acre.
+Vegetative production may be reduced if litter cover exceeds 40%. - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 650#/acre.